 The northeastern region of Tibet that borders on China.

 One of the bodhisattvas who accompanied Shakyamuni Buddha.

 Of the two main types of meditation, this is a meditation where the subject is examined using logical reasoning, as opposed to single-pointed concentration or fixed meditation (Tib: jog gom) where the mind focuses on one single object.

 No-self; as opposed to atman (self); the term used for selflessness in the Four Noble Truths Sutra.

 A character in a classic Dharma story about choosing the wrong guru and committing horrendous actions.
 Angulimala killed 999 people and made a rosary out of their fingers.
 He was prevented from killing his thousandth victim by the Buddha, and he was able to purify and become an arhat.

 Water (for washing); one of the offering substances.

-Literally, "foe destroyer."
-A person who has destroyed his or her inner enemy, the delusions, and attained liberation from cyclic existence.
+The Tibetan translates as "foe destroyer."
+A person who has destroyed their inner enemy, the delusions, and attained liberation from cyclic existence.

 A female arhat.